DACAmented & UnDACAmented

 February 20, 2017 Message from Vice President Kim Goff-Crews on Yale's Response to Changes in U.S. Immigration Policy

-Post-Election Message Regarding DACA (Deferred Action for Childhood Arrivals)
+Support for DACA (Deferred Action for Childhood Arrivals) Students

 On November 18, 2016 President Peter Salovey reaffirmed Yale's longstanding commitment to continue to admit and provide financial aid to students regardless of U.S. immigration status.
 In light of the potential threat to end the DACA program by President-elect Trump, the University will provide resources to help students navigate this extremely difficult and uncertain time, including access to experts, lawyers and financial support to help any Yale student who faces legal action as a result of any changes in the DACA program.